SeaQuest’s Guide to Otters

 North American River Otters weigh between 10 pounds to 25 pounds and grow up to 3 feet in length.
 With their short limbs, long bodies, and broad flat tails, they are well adapted for their aquatic river life.
 River otters have been known to stay underwater for up to 8 minutes!

-Asian Small-Clawed Otters are located in the swamps and freshwater wetlands of Southeast Asia.
-They live in loose family groups consisting of approximately 12 individuals and they make burrows by digging into the muddy banks of their habitat.
+Asian Small-Clawed Otters live in the swamps and freshwater wetlands of Southeast Asia.
+They live in loose family groups of approximately 12 individuals and make burrows by digging into the muddy banks of their habitat.

-Giant Otters are the largest otter and they are the rarest mammal in the Amazon region.
+Giant Otters are the largest otter and the rarest mammal in the Amazon region.

 They are only found in the rainforests and rivers of South America and tend to live in family groups that consist of 4 – 10 members.

-North American River otters live in the Eastern regions of Canada, Northern United States, and along the east coast down to Florida.
-They prefer bog lakes with banked shores and contrary to their name, River otters make homes in both fresh and saltwater habitats.
+North American River otters live in the eastern regions of Canada, the northern United States, and along the east coast down to Florida.
+They prefer bog lakes with banked shores, and contrary to their name, River otters make homes in both fresh and saltwater habitats.

-Sea Otters inhabit coastal areas in the north pacific, particularly areas near marine kelp forests.
+Sea Otters inhabit coastal areas in the North Pacific, particularly near marine kelp forests.
 They do most of their foraging within about half a mile of shore.
-Northern and southern sea otters once inhabited the Oregon coast but today, southern sea otters live along the central coast of California.
+Northern and southern sea otters once inhabited the Oregon coast, but today, southern sea otters live along the central coast of California.
 Northern sea otters live along the coasts of Washington, Canada, and Alaska.

 Asian Small-Clawed Otters feed on frogs, crabs, crayfish, and shellfish.
 Unlike most other otter species, fish are not an important part of their diet.

 Sea Otters feed on crabs, clams, mussels, sea urchins, and abalone.
-They forage on the sea bed for food and they crack hard shells using rocks that they have collected from the bottom of
+They forage on the sea bed for food, and they crack hard shells using rocks that they have collected from the bottom of the ocean.

 North American River otters love to snack on small fish found close to shore banks, as well as amphibians such as frogs, and crustaceans such as crawdads.